-Until 3 November 2020, the graph showing the progression of R over time did not give a value of R for the most recent two weeks but did give a projection of this value in the form of a bandwidth.
-As of 3 November, the dashboard graph will no longer display this bandwidth.
+Until 11 June 2020 R was calculated on the basis of COVID-19 hospital admissions as large-scale testing was not yet underway.
+Until 2 November 2020, the graph showing the progression of R over time did not give a value of R for the most recent two weeks but did give a projection of this value in the form of a bandwidth.
+As of 3 November, the dashboard graph no longer displays this bandwidth.

 The National Institute for Public Health and the Environment (RIVM) provides the Ministry of Health, Welfare and Sport with information about the COVID-19 situation in nursing homes on a daily basis via open data.
 The description of this dataset can be found here.
 This data cannot always be clearly linked to a specific safety region.
 As a result, the total sum of numbers at the safety-region level may be less than the numbers at the national level.
 The number of deaths of nursing home residents is based on the date of death.
 However, when the date of death is unknown that death is not included in this statistic in the dashboard.